 I love this FitCrunch cinnamon flavor and wanted to make it higher on the list, but there’s only one problem.
 It seems that they are getting harder and harder to find.

-I don’t know if they’ve been discontinued, but you should get your hands on one if you can.
+I don’t know if they’ve been discontinued, but you should get your hands on one.

 Some of my favorite snacks are cinnamon flavored.
-Cinnamon flavored Pop Tarts are one of my primary go-to’s whenever I want to splurge a little bit on calories.
+Cinnamon flavored Pop Tarts are one of my primary go-to’s whenever I want to splurge some calories.

-A good cinnamon snack should contain lots of flavors but not be too rich or sugary.
+A good cinnamon snack should contain many flavors, not too rich or sugary.
 I thought these Robert Irvine protein bars had a cinnamon flavor, but too many other things interfered with the flavor.
-Maybe was a little bit too rich or sugary, I don’t know.
+Maybe it was a bit too rich or sugary, I don’t know.
 I do know that I didn’t feel the same after eating these fit crunch cinnamon protein bars as I do whenever I eat a cinnamon-flavored Pop Tart.

-Again, these are still quite good, but they are just not at the top of my list.
+Again, these are still quite good, but they are not on my list.

 8. Chocolate Peanut Butter